Problem: Unable to view domains for a feature layer enabled with coded value domains in a web map

 A possible solution is to bypass the subtypes option and set up domains directly on each field.
 Follow the steps below to assign the domains to the individual fields in ArcMap before publishing the data to ArcGIS Online.

-A. Creating a new coded value domain (if needed)
+Create a new coded value domain (if needed)

-1. In ArcCatalog or the Catalog window, expand the Catalog tree, right-click the geodatabase, and click Properties.
+In ArcCatalog or the Catalog window, expand the Catalog tree, right-click the geodatabase, and click Properties.

 Apply the appropriate domain to the specific field